tableau/hyper-db/website/docs/sql/datatype/index.md

 ## Atomic Types

-Atomic Types comprise fundamental, general-purpose data types.
+Atomic types comprise fundamental, general-purpose data types.
 The following table lists all available atomic types.
 Most of the alternative names listed in the "Aliases" column are supported for compatibility with PostgreSQL.